k1r0d3v/backend-dev-test/README.md

 ```shell
 docker compose up
 ```
-This command will start the server.
-In the first execution, the docker service will compile the code using maven, and will move the generated `jar` file to the folder `/app` of the container.
+This command will start the server executing the `jar` under `/app` folder.
+Note that, in the first execution, the docker service will compile the code using maven, and will move the generated `jar` file to the folder `/app` of the container.

 ### Configuration